Eugenio de Arriba: Inspiration

 Eugenio de Arriba was inspired by the famous painters Pierre Bonnard and Claude Monet at this point especially for their colors mauves, greyish, pinks and blues.
 He would stand for hours in ‘Orangerie’ in Paris watching Monet's ‘Nympheas’.
 Eugenio was also truly inspired by Monet's pastel technique and painted most of his guaches in this period of time.

 Another inspiration for Eugenio was Henri Matisse who was a master of guache composition.
 Eugenio was at the point so impressed with Matisse that he was afraid he would not live long enough to gain the same serenity in his art as Matisse had with his.
 Eugenio preferred pastels because they would bring out the harmony and beauty in his art which he desired.

 Style

 An important characteristic element of Eugenio's art is the strong contrastive colors with the diagonal and contrary angles to enforce the color.
 When it comes to his perception of landscapes and buildings his art is full of temper, and the objects are sensed through a sensitive and receiving mind.
 In general all of his art has intense nerve that truly reflects the artist's state of mind.

-Quotes on Eugenio

-"Artist among artists, with his fiery temperament, he knew how to enhance light and color so as to conceal his profound anxiety.
-It was his own way of defying life, knowing he had little time left".